MotherRussiaS/NgrokServerStarter/README.md

 # Usage

+## Dependencies

+Ngrok must be installed with the authtoken already set up.
+Plugin natively supports Spigot 1.20.6, but feel free to use the source code to build the plugin for whatever Minecraft version necessary.

 ## Setup

 Add jar file to 'plugins' directory in server.

-Plugin will create a file called 'config' in the server's default directory when first started
+Plugin will create a file called 'config' in the server's default directory when first started.
->Note: This may cause errors to be thrown when first running the plugin
+>Note: This may cause errors to be thrown when first running the plugin.

 ### Example Config File